 - Contrast and Colour

 Colour does not add a pleasant quality to design – it reinforces it.
-It’s about using colour contrast to nudge and persuade viewers into taking a desired action.
+It’s about using color contrast to nudge and persuade viewers into taking a desired action.

 - Directional Cues

-Directional cues are the visual indicators which draw user’s attention to the focal point.
+Directional cues are the visual indicators which draw the user’s attention to the focal point.

 - White spaces

-Truly elegant design incorporates top-notch functionality into a simple, uncluttered form.
-For example, Google’s home page wants to do just one thing – help people search the internet.
+The truly elegant design incorporates top-notch functionality into a simple, uncluttered form.
+For example, Google’s home page wants to do just one thing – to help people search the internet.

-Good designs come from heart, not from the brain.
+Good designs come from the heart, not from the brain.
 Psychology is an important aspect.
-Emotions should be triggered the right way.
-A design can make a person excited or send him into a deep thought.
+Emotions should be triggered in the right way.
+Design can make a person excited or send him into deep thought.
 It can make him enter the details or just simply skip.
 It’s a world full of emotions, you need to trigger what you need for your conversion.

 Remember, the only important thing about design is how it relates to people.